 Alzheimer’s disease is a debilitating disorder that robs people of their memory and cognitive abilities.
-As it progresses, Alzheimer's disease may cause people to become increasingly disoriented to time and place.
+As it progresses, Alzheimer's disease may cause people to become increasingly disoriented about time and place.
 This confusion can lead to a common problem—wandering.

 If you have a loved one who has been diagnosed with Alzheimer's disease, that person may be at risk for wandering, even if the condition is in the earlier stages.
 Be aware of certain behaviors, which could signal an increased chance of wandering, such as: